wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 title: How to Install Qubes and Get It Set Up Just Right
 ---

-Qubes has been my daily driver on personal laptops for the better part of a decade.
+Qubes has been my daily driver OS on personal laptops since 2015.
 In that time, I've found some nice little tricks and customizations.
 This post is, from start to finish, what I do to install Qubes from scratch and get it set up just how I like it.
 If you're thinking of giving Qubes and i3 a try, maybe this will help.

 Here's a quick overview of the main points.